21st Century super Shrines

 About

-21st Century super Shrines is an exciting programme managed by Super Culture as part of the four-year long High Streets Heritage Action Zones’ Cultural Programme, funded by Historic England, in partnership with Arts Council England and the National Lottery Heritage Fund.
+21st Century super Shrines was a programme managed by Super Culture as part of the four-year long High Streets Heritage Action Zones’ Cultural Programme, funded by Historic England, in partnership with Arts Council England and the National Lottery Heritage Fund.

-Throughout the project, a series of innovative contemporary ‘shrines’ are animating the high street from permanent art installations to live arts experiences that capture the vitality and values of the local community.
-Creatively steering the project is lead artist Megan Clark-Bagnall in partnership with guest artists, emerging artists and Weston residents and a consortium of 11 organisations led by Super Culture.
+Throughout the project, a series of innovative contemporary ‘shrines’ animated the high street from art installations to live arts experiences that captured the vitality and values of the local community.
+Creatively steering the project was lead artist Megan Clark-Bagnall in partnership with guest artists, emerging artists and Weston residents and a consortium of 11 organisations led by Super Culture.

-The first project which now sits resplendently at the head of the high street is SUPER WONDER SHRINE, a vibrant artwork and contemporary bandstand rolled into one, created by internationally acclaimed public realm artist Morag Myerscough in partnership with the local community.
-Over 100 people of all ages supported the design and fabrication of SUPER WONDER SHRINE and it has become a popular meeting spot, lingering place and distinctive site for live arts happenings that keep the surprises rolling in the high street.
+The first project which sat resplendently at the head of the high street was SUPER WONDER SHRINE, a vibrant artwork and contemporary bandstand rolled into one, created by internationally acclaimed public realm artist Morag Myerscough in partnership with the local community.
+Over 100 people of all ages supported the design and fabrication of SUPER WONDER SHRINE, which became a popular meeting spot, lingering place and distinctive site for live arts happenings that kept the surprises rolling in the high street.

 Tom Marshman - Shrine 2